gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 For chroma plane, after deciding the qindex for the luma plane, the corresponding chroma qindex offsets are added on top of the luma plane qindex based on frame types and temporal layer id.

 `--qindex-offsets` and `--chroma-qindex-offsets` have to be used after the `--hierarchical-levels` parameter.
-The number of qindex offsets should be `HierarchicalLevels` plus 1 and they can be encosed in `[]` to separate the list.
+The number of qindex offsets should be `HierarchicalLevels` plus 1, and they can be enclosed in `[]` to separate the list.

 An example command line is: